Getting Around Petaluma

 Stretched out on both sides of US Highway 101 on the southern edge of Sonoma County, Petaluma (pop.
-57,941) is built on secure bedrock, which is why it was one of the few Bay Area communities not damaged in the 1906 earthquake.
-Because of that, it boasts a well-preserved historic city center.
-Once called the “Egg Basket of the World” for its bustling egg industry, it is now a foodie haven, known for its wines, craft beers and ales, olive oils, artisan cheeses, artisan bakeries, and acclaimed restaurants.
+57,941) boasts a well-preserved historic city center that has been featured in many Hollywood movies.
+Once called the 'Egg Basket of the World' for its bustling egg industry, it is now a foodie haven, known for its wines, craft beers and ales, olive oils, artisan cheeses, artisan bakeries, and acclaimed restaurants.

 The interactive website petalumamap.com provides an overview of Petaluma's various districts and lets you search by different categories, like tours, restaurants, arts, or shopping.
 Printed copies of this map and information are available at the Petaluma Visitors Center, which is located in a historic train depot.
 Visit Petaluma also offers more local transportation tips.